 What’s the vibe?
 Old-school glamour.
 Knowledgeable staff offer a tea-tasting lesson at the start of proceedings with 84 varieties to choose from.
 It’s a classic afternoon tea for ladies that lunch, not ladies on the lash.
 The same goes for gentlemen.

 What’s on the menu?
 For those who want to forgo sweet stuff, there’s the savoury afternoon tea.
-There’s homemade stilton scones with blackberry, a selection of finger sandwiches and delicate bites.
+There’s cheddar cheese scones with caramelised onion, a selection of finger sandwiches and delicate bites.
 The classic afternoon tea is a pastel delight, with rose-adorned petite eclairs and mini lemon tarts.

 How much is it? £44 for the classic tea blend or £48 with a single estate tea.Read more